How to Apply

 What if we drill a dry hole?

 This is always possible in investigative reporting, but our experience has shown it is unlikely.
-Send motivated reporters after a promising subject and they almost inevitably find intriguing material, including things they were not looking for when they began their research.
+Send motivated reporters after a promising subject about which they’ve done some due diligence and they almost inevitably find intriguing material, including things they were not looking for when they began their research.
 Our plan is for our senior editor in charge of this project to be in regular touch with the newsrooms receiving the grants.
-If a story idea doesn’t work out, we will encourage the newsroom involved to come up with something else.
+If a story idea doesn’t seem to be working out, we will encourage the newsroom involved to come up with something else.

 What happens if we do so well, there’s more than a year’s work?

 We should all be so lucky!
-Our intention is to give one-year grants.
+Most of the time, our intention is to give one-year grants.
 If a newsroom taps into something that is among the most promising proposals in the next round of applications, it would get serious consideration.

-What about other costs, such as travel or public records requests?
+What about costs, such as travel or public records requests?

-News organizations should expect to incur most of those costs, though ProPublica has set aside some funding to offset those expenses.
+ProPublica has set aside some funding to offset those expenses.
 You should consult with us in advance about splitting costs.
 We will not pay to set up a statehouse bureau, for equipment or for travel back and forth from your capital, for example.
+We recognize that newsrooms may also be receiving supplemental support for distinct purposes; we ask that you disclose and discuss such grants with us in advance.

 Are there any co-publishing requirements my newsroom should know about?